DaBourz/SimpleLoginSecure/README.markdown

 _SimpleLogin-Secure version 2 is by Stéphane Bourzeix from Alex Dunae's code._

 * ChangeLog:
+  * MODIFIED PHPASS for no access to /dev/random
   * Upgraded to use the PHPASS version 0.3
   * Changed the "getwhere()" calls to "get_where()" for Code Igniter 2.0 compatibility.